Freedom of Information and Protection of Privacy

 A record means any record of information however recorded, whether in printed form, on film, by electronic means or otherwise, and includes correspondence, a memorandum, a book, a plan, a map, a drawing, a diagram, a pictorial or graphic work, a photograph, a film, a microfilm, a sound recording, a videotape, a machine readable record, any other documentary material, regardless of physical form or characteristics, and any copy thereof.
 This also includes any record that is capable of being produced from a machine readable record under the control of an institution by means of computer hardware and software or any other information storage equipment and technical expertise normally used by the institution.

-If the request is for your own personal information, identification is required.
-Please include a photocopy of a piece of your identification bearing your signature.
+If the request is for your own personal information, proof of identification is required.
+Please include a photocopy of a piece of your identification bearing your signature when mailing in your request.

-If you are acting as an agent for an individual other than yourself, please include a letter of consent duly signed and dated from that individual authorizing you to act on his/her behalf.
+If you are acting as an agent for an individual other than yourself, please include a letter of consent duly signed and dated from that individual authorizing you to act on their behalf.

 Other Costs Associated with a Freedom of Information Request: